a-sit-plus/wallet-issuing-backend/README.md

 ```

 ### Logging
-MDC-based assignemnt of unique transacion IDs for each incoming reaust is supported, but requires a customized `logback.xml`:
+MDC-based assigment of unique transaction IDs for each incoming request is supported (into the variable `txID`), but requires a customized `logback.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>